 For details of 9am Sunday services during the winter period see ‘Sundays’ below.

 Choral Evensong is held generally on the 3rd Sunday of each month at 4.30pm except in July, August.
-2017 dates are Sunday 18th June, 17th September (Patronal).
+2017 dates left, 17th September (Patronal).

 Please check the noticeboard for up to date details of these services.

 11am Sung Eucharist.
 This is regarded as the main Cathedral service, with a sermon and choir, using the 1982 Liturgy.
 On the first Sunday of each month prayers for healing take place in the Lady Chapel.